KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 are persistent but not changed very frequently.

-Settings for the Plasma Workspace are often refered to as KCM KConfig Modules.
+Settings for the Plasma Workspace are often referred to as KCM KConfig Modules.
 They can either appear in Plasmas System Setting or as standalone configuration dialog.